needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/samples-vision-os.md

 ## Known limitations
 - Because poke relies on continuous motion to determine interaction, and volumes do not have access to the hand skeleton data, this sample relies on the touch data returned by the spatial pointer API, which can lead to some late starts on poke or incorrect angle threshold calculations in some situations.
 Work is ongoing to improve the feel of poke with visionOS.
-- At the time of this release, PolySpatial requires that all canvases have a PolySpatial Graphics Raycaster component on them, which is incompatible with the [`TrackedDeviceGraphicsRaycaster`](ui-setup.md#tracked-device-graphics-raycaster) in the XR Interaction Toolkit.
-Because of this, UGUI interaction is not well supported on visionOS in projects that use XRI.
-We are investigating ways of improving support for this for future releases of PolySpatial and XRI.
+- At the time of this release, PolySpatial requires that all canvases have a PolySpatial Graphics Raycaster component on them, which is incompatible with the [`TrackedDeviceGraphicsRaycaster`](xref:xri-tracked-device-graphic-raycaster) in the XR Interaction Toolkit.
+Because of this, Unity UI (uGUI) interaction is not well supported on visionOS in projects that use the XR Interaction Toolkit.
+We are investigating ways of improving support for this for future releases of PolySpatial and the toolkit.

 ## Helpful links